alex-fko/ts-user-rates/README.md

 ![Rate App](rate-app.png)

-This project is built upon "Feature-Sliced" design, which is an adaptation of DDD for frotend needs.
+This project is built upon "Feature-Sliced" design, which is an adaptation of DDD for frontend needs.

 Check out [documentation](https://feature-sliced.design/docs/get-started/overview) for more information.